Trace formulas for $\mathcal{S}^p$-perturbations and extension of Koplienko-Neidhardt trace formulas: Preliminaries

 and there exists a constant $c_{p,n}>0$ such that

 In particular, $\Gamma^{A_{1},A_{2},\ldots,A_{n+1}}(f^{[n]})\in\mathcal{B}_{n}(\Sp^{p}(\hilh))$, with

 \end{thm}

-As evident from this section, multiple operator integrals (MOIs) associated to self-adjoint and unitary operators are well-studied.
-These results play a crucial role in obtaining various differetiability results (see, e.g., \cite[Theorems 3.1, 3.2]{Co22} and \cite[Theorem 5.1]{Co24}), and we will further use them to establish trace formulas in subsequent sections.
+As evident from this section, MOIs associated to self-adjoint and unitary operators are well-studied.
+These results play a crucial role in obtaining various differentiability results (see, e.g., \cite[Theorems 3.1, 3.2]{Co22} and \cite[Theorem 5.1]{Co24}), and we will further use them to establish trace formulas in subsequent sections.
 However, similar results for contractions have not been as thoroughly explored.
-Since our article also addresses trace formulas for contractions, which, in turn, requires the $\Sp^{p}$-boundedness for MOIs associated with contractions.
-The next section addresses this gap.
+Since our article also addresses trace formulas for contractions, which, in turn, requires the $\Sp^{p}$-boundedness for MOIs associated with contractions, the next section addresses this gap.